 Today's Scott County is vivacious.
 For newcomers and visitors curious about what this 465-square-mile county is all about, this is a good starting point.
 Discover the rest of the county, its 17 cities, numerous unincorporated communities and rural subdivisions.

 You'll find out everywhere you go, Scott County is a place where strangers become fast friends, and newcomers become welcome neighbors.

 The county seat, and the largest city in Scott County, is Davenport.
 Centrally located on the banks of the Mississippi River, Davenport is Iowa's third largest city, and one of its oldest.
 Incorporated in 1838, eight years before Iowa became a state, it is a "special charter" city with special governing prerogatives.

 It is also the largest city in an Iowa/Illinois metropolis of more than 350,000 people called the Quad Cities.
-The Quad Cities is made up of Scott County in Iowa and Rock Island and Henry counties in Illinois.
+The Quad Cities is made up of Scott County in Iowa and Rock Island, Henry, and Mercer counties in Illinois.

 As home to nearly 100,000 of the county's 157,000 residents, Davenport's diversity ranges from its designation as a Mississippi River tourist mecca, where modern-day riverboat gambling was born, to its reputation as a productive and profitable business center -- and a great place to raise a family.

 Neighboring riverfront Bettendorf, Iowa, the county's second largest city, is one of the fastest growing communities in Iowa.
 Its 30,000-plus population enjoys community life rich in culture and recreation.

 The Agricultural Economy & Rural Communities

 Nearly 90 percent of Scott County is home to some of the most fertile and valuable farmland in the country, where row crops and livestock are the basis of a strong agricultural economy.
 The combination of river access and agricultural production has made the Quad Cities a major farm equipment-manufacturing center.